-The applicant for a permit shall have the burden of proving by a preponderance of the credible evidence that the work proposed in the permit application will not have significant or cumulative adverse effects on the interests protected by this bylaw.
-Failure to provide adequate evidence to the Commission supporting this burden shall be sufficient cause for the Commission to deny a permit or grant a permit with conditions, or, at the Commission's discretion and with the applicant's permission, to continue a public hearing or meeting to another date to enable the applicant or others to present additional evidence upon such terms and conditions the Commission deems reasonable.
+The applicant for a permit, Notice of Intent, or Request for Determination of Applicability to perform any work in a resource area protected by this bylaw shall have the burden of proving by a preponderance of the credible evidence that the work proposed in the application will not have significant or cumulative adverse effects on the interests protected by this bylaw.

+Failure to provide adequate evidence to the Commission supporting this burden shall be sufficient cause for the Commission to:

+- a.
+Deny a permit or Order of Conditions; or - b.
+Issue a positive Determination of Applicability; or - c.
+Issue a permit, Order of Conditions, or Negative Determination of Applicability with conditions; or - d.
+Continue a public hearing or public meeting to another date at the Commission's discretion and with the applicant's permission, to enable the applicant or others to present additional evidence upon such terms and conditions the Commission deems reasonable.